UnifiedPush/specifications/server.md

 ["UnifiedPush Provider"]
 ```

 Application servers or gateways SHOULD check this when registering push to avoid SSRF.
-This should be parsed as a JSON array and clients should only check the 0th index, so that it remains extensible for future versions.
+This should be parsed as a JSON array, so that it remains extensible for future versions.

 ## Push